Providing up-to-date statistics on asylum seekers in Australia and internationally.

 Known boat turn backs since September 2013 under Operation Sovereign Borders, the last boat turned around was in March 2017 and contained 25 people.

 REFUGEES & ASYLUM SEEKERS IN AUSTRALIA

 Refugee visas granted by the Australian government in 2015-16, made up of 15,552 offshore visas and 2003 onshore visas.
 The Prime Minister has pledged that the Humanitarian Program will increase to 18,750 visas by 2018-19.
 Source: DIBP and The Guardian.

 As of 21 March 2017 all additional visas have been granted to people who have fled the conflict in Syria and Iraq.
-These 12,000 visas are in addition to the 13,750 refugees taken in 2015-16 through the Humanitarian Program.
+These 12,000 visas are in addition to the 13,750 refugees taken in the annual Humanitarian Program.